zannloo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a task with specific id.
+1. User requests to delete a task with task index.
 2. ProfBook deletes the task.

    Use case ends.

 **Extensions**

 * 1a.
-User inputs command while not in tasklist display using `cat`
+User inputs command while not in tasklist display.

     * 1a1.
 ProfBook shows an error message.

       Use case resumes at step 1.

 * 1b.
-The given id is invalid.
+The given index is invalid.

     * 1b1.
 ProfBook shows an error message.